Vectors of Spread:

 Habitat and Origin

 Hoary Alyssum is native to Eastern and Central Europe and is believed to have been brought to North America as a seed contaminant.
-It was first discovered in Ontario but wasn’t classified as an invasive species until the 1950’s.
+It was first discovered in Ontario in the 1800’s but wasn’t classified as an invasive species until the 1950’s.

 Hoary Alyssum is well adapted to dry, sandy, gravelly, nutrient poor soils.
 It can be found growing in idle areas, over-grazed or stressed pastures or meadows, hayfields, roadsides and railways.
 It can withstand cold winters and dry, hot summers.